solarwinds/appoptics-apm-go/README.md

 Go support is currently in beta (though we run the instrumentation to process data in our production environment!) so please share any feedback you have; PRs welcome.
+Read more about this release in our [blog post announcing our Go instrumentation](https://www.appneta.com/blog/go-long-with-golang/).

 ## Getting started